kloetergensc/Physiome-ODE/README.md

 # Physiome-ODE
 This is the Git Repository from

-Physiome-ODE: A Benchmark for Irregularly Sampled Multivariate Time-Series Forecasting based on ODEs (Kloetergens et. al, 2024), submitted to The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track.
+Physiome-ODE: A Benchmark for Irregularly Sampled Multivariate Time-Series Forecasting based on ODEs, submitted to The Thirty-eight Conference on Neural Information Processing Systems Datasets and Benchmarks Track.

 # Downloading the dataset